ingvilddevold/muscle-growth/README.md

 ### Demo Scripts
 Standalone demo scripts in `demos/` can be run on a standard laptop:
-- `demo_signaling_model.py`: Signaling model simulation for an example exercise protocol
+- `demo_signaling_model.py`: Signaling model simulation for an example exercise protocol.
-- `demo_muscle_contraction.py`: Muscle contraction in an idealized fusiform geometry
+- `demo_muscle_contraction.py`: Muscle contraction in an idealized fusiform geometry.
-- `demo_coupled_model.py`: Coupled signaling-mechanics model in an idealized fusiform geometry
+- `demo_coupled_model.py`: Coupled signaling-mechanics model in an idealized fusiform geometry.

 These scripts are also available as tutorials in the [docs](https://ingvilddevold.github.io/muscle-growth/README.html).